 Julienned Zucchini Vegan Bowl with Peanut-Sriracha Sauce

-Julienned Zucchini Vegan Bowl with Peanut-Sriracha Sauce is a perfect meatless dinner, and this tasty bowl meal is also low-carb, dairy-free, gluten-free, and low-glycemic!
-Use Spiralizer Recipes to find more recipes like this one.
+Julienned Zucchini Vegan Bowl with Peanut-Sriracha Sauce is a perfect meatless dinner, and this tasty bowl meal is perfect for summer!

 I added some diagonally sliced sugar snap peas, thin strips of red bell pepper, cilantro, and a few chopped peanuts, but you could add most any type of raw vegetable that would taste good with a spicy peanut sauce.
 And even if you’re a meat-eaters, I bet you’ll think this is a tasty and satisfying meal.

-I used my Julienne Cutter to make the zucchini noodles, although you can also use a Mandoline Slicer or even a grater to julienne the zucchini.
+- I used my Julienne Cutter to make the zucchini noodles.
 I do the large zucchini starting from the middle and going towards the end; then turn it over and do the other end.
-Throw away the inner seedy part of the zucchini, or use in Zucchini Bread.

 More Tasty Ideas with Zucchini:

 The BEST Slow Cooker Zucchini Recipes ~ Slow Cooker or Pressure Cooker

 Julienned Zucchini Vegan Mexican Bowl with Black Beans, Avocado, Tomato, Poblano, and Lime ~ Kalyn’s Kitchen

 Two Recipes for Zucchini Noodle Salad ~ Vintage Mixer

 Julienned Zucchini “Spaghetti” with Quick Sausage,Tomato, and Basil Sauce ~ Kalyn’s Kitchen